Arthur Sze

-Arthur Sze (/ˈziː/; 施家彰 (Shī Jiāzhāng); born 1950) is an American poet, translator, editor, and professor.
-He is the 25th, and first Asian American, United States Poet Laureate.
+Arthur Sze (/ˈsiː/; 施家彰 (Shī Jiāzhāng); born 1950) is an American poet, translator, editor, and professor.
+He is the 25th United States poet laureate, serving his term in 2025–26; on 14 April 2026 Sze was named to a second term as poet laureate for 2026–2027.
 Since 1972, he has published twelve collections of poetry.
-Sze's books include Into the Hush (Copper Canyon, 2025) and The Glass Constellation: New and Collected Poems (Copper Canyon, 2021), which received a 2024 National Book Foundation Science and Literature Award.
+Sze's books include Into the Hush, a finalist for the 2026 PEN / Jean Stein Award (Copper Canyon, 2025), and The Glass Constellation: New and Collected Poems (Copper Canyon, 2021), which received a 2024 National Book Foundation Science and Literature Award.
 His tenth collection, Sight Lines, won the 2019 National Book Award for Poetry, and his ninth collection, Compass Rose (2014), was a finalist for the 2015 Pulitzer Prize for Poetry.
 Other previous books include The Ginkgo Light (Copper Canyon, 2009), selected for the Mountains & Plains Independent Booksellers Association Book Award in Poetry and a PEN Southwest Book Award; Quipu (Copper Canyon, 2005); The Redshifting Web: Poems 1970-1998 (Copper Canyon, 1998), selected for the Balcones Poetry Prize and an Asian American Literary Award; and Archipelago (Copper Canyon, 1995), selected for an American Book Award.

-Sze was the first Poet Laureate of Santa Fe, New Mexico, where he resides and is a professor emeritus at the Institute of American Indian Arts.
+Sze was the first poet laureate of Santa Fe, New Mexico, where he resides and is a professor emeritus at the Institute of American Indian Arts.

 Early life and education

 Sze is a second-generation Chinese American, born in New York City in 1950.
 He was raised in Queens and Garden City on Long Island.
 Sze graduated from the Lawrenceville School in 1968.
 Between 1968 and 1970, Sze attended the Massachusetts Institute of Technology.
-In 1970, he transferred to the University of California, Berkeley to pursue poetry.
-In 1972, he graduated Phi Beta Kappa and received his BA from the University of California, Berkeley, with a self-directed major in poetry.
+In 1970, he transferred to the University of California, Berkeley, to pursue poetry.
+He completed a BA (self-directed major in poetry) at UC Berkeley (1972; Phi Beta Kappa).